 Counseling@NYU students are passionate about transforming the lives of children, families, and individuals in communities across the country.
 We seek collaborative leaders with the knowledge, skills, and drive to pursue graduate studies in counseling.

-Admissions standards for the online master of arts in Counseling and Guidance program are the same as the requirements for the on-campus program.
-All students enrolled in Counseling@NYU agree to follow the Ethical Standards for School Counselors (American School Counseling Association, 2010) and the American Counseling Association Code of Ethics (2014) while in training.
+Admissions standards for the online master of arts in Counseling and Guidance and Counseling for Mental Health and Wellness programs are the same as the requirements for the on-campus programs.
+All students enrolled in Counseling@NYU agree to follow the Ethical Standards for School Counselors (American School Counselor Association, 2016) and the American Counseling Association Code of Ethics (2014) while in training.

 Counseling@NYU currently offers start dates in January, June, and September.
-The program’s inaugural cohort will begin classes in September 2016.
+The online mental health counseling program will offer its first start date in September 2017.

-- Transcripts: Upload copies of transcripts from every postsecondary school you have attended, including study abroad programs and community college, directly into the application.
-If admitted to the program, you will need to provide official transcripts.
+- Transcripts: Upload copies of transcripts from every postsecondary school you have attended, including study abroad programs and community colleges, directly into the application.
+If admitted to the program, you will also need to provide official transcripts.

 - Two Letters of Recommendation: These two letters should come from academic references who know you and can speak to your academic qualifications in relation to your field of study.

-- TOEFL, IELTS, or PTE Scores: You are required to provide scores for one of these English language exams if your native language is not English and you did not receive the equivalent of a four-year US undergraduate degree in which the main level of instruction was English.
+- TOEFL, IELTS, or PTE scores: These scores are required only if your native language is not English and you did not receive the equivalent of a four-year US undergraduate degree in which the main language of instruction was English.

 - Application Fee: A $75 application fee is required upon submission of your application and can be paid using any major credit card.
 If you submit by the priority deadline, the application fee will be reduced to $45.